stephanigon/overtime-app/README.md

 - X Block non admin and guest users
 - X Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
-- update end_date when confirmed
+- X update end_date when confirmed
 - updated audit log status when overtime rejected
 - update buttons on employee homepage to show on mobile
 - update buttons to include time span